pagkly/Zed/Investopedia3/Fitch Ratings.md

 ## Fitch Ratings and Sovereign Nations

-Fitch offers [sovereign credit ratings](https://www.investopedia.com/terms/s/sovereign-credit-rating.asp) that describe each nation’s ability to meet its debt obligations.
+Fitch offers [[sovereign credit ratings]](https://www.investopedia.com/terms/s/sovereign-credit-rating.asp) that describe each nation’s ability to meet its debt obligations.
 Sovereign credit ratings are available to investors to help give them insight into the level of risk associated with investing in a particular country.
 Countries will invite Fitch and other credit rating agencies to evaluate their economic and political environments and financial situations to determine a representative rating.
 It’s very important to obtain the best sovereign credit rating possible, particularly in the case of developing nations, as it aids in accessing funding in international bond markets.

 In 2018 Fitch awarded the United States with the highest AAA sovereign credit rating.
 On the lower end was Brazil with a BB-.12

 ## Fitch Ratings and Individual Credit Scores

-While Fitch, Moody’s, and S&P ratings often correlate with companies, institutions, and nations many credit rating agencies also offer individual [credit scores](https://www.investopedia.com/terms/c/credit_score.asp).
+While Fitch, Moody’s, and S&P ratings often correlate with companies, institutions, and nations many credit rating agencies also offer individual [[credit scores]](https://www.investopedia.com/terms/c/credit_score.asp).
 These play central roles in lenders’ decisions to extend credit.

-For example, those with credit scores below 640 are generally considered to be [subprime borrowers](https://www.investopedia.com/terms/s/subprime-borrower.asp), for which lending institutions often charge higher interest than they would for a conventional mortgage.
+For example, those with credit scores below 640 are generally considered to be [[subprime borrowers]](https://www.investopedia.com/terms/s/subprime-borrower.asp), for which lending institutions often charge higher interest than they would for a conventional mortgage.
 This is in order to compensate themselves for carrying the additional risk.
 For subprime borrowers, lenders may also require shorter repayment terms or a co-signer for borrowers with a low credit score.